razanmohammad88/razanmohammad88/README.md

 # Hi there, I'm Razan! 👋

-I am a **Computer Science & Information student** passionate about building impactful software, exploring open-source ecosystems, and diving into tech.
+I am a **Computer Science & Information Technology student** passionate about building impactful software, exploring open-source ecosystems, and diving into tech.
 Welcome to my digital space!

 ---